How to Control Field Horsetail

 What is Field Horsetail?

-Horsetail (Equisetum arvense), sometimes called mares tail, is a tough perennial weed that has roots extending to 2m deep.
+Field Horsetail (Equisetum arvense), sometimes called Mares Tail, is a tough perennial weed that has roots extending to 2m deep.
 It spreads very quickly to form a thick carpet of foliage with negative consequences on other vegetation and the appearance of landscapes.

 How does Field Horsetail spread?